ali4728/SQLServerUtils/README.md

   <add key="DiffPath" value="C:\temp\diff" />
   ```

  **serverlist.txt** file contains list of sql server machine names.
-One server name in each line.
+One server name on each line.

  # Diff
  Diff functionality is useful if you would like to compare stored proc (or other objects) in **test** to stored proc in **prod** environments quickly.